dusty-nv/jetson-containers/packages/llm/text-generation-webui/docs.md

 ### Command-Line Options

-While the server and models are dynamically configurable from within the webui at runtime, see here for the list of command-line options that you can set at start-up:
+While the server and models are dynamically configurable from within the webui at runtime, see here for optional command-line settings:

 * https://github.com/oobabooga/text-generation-webui/tree/main#basic-settings